 In other words: you need to compile context and qualitative data.
 The remaining two steps are designed to do precisely that.

-The project template that we use is a Profields layout.
-This means that is structured metadata that lives inside Jira and can be associated with any Jira projects.
-For the audits, we associate it to every project, then work on collecting the info.
+The project template that we use is a Projectrak layout.
+This means that it is structured metadata that lives inside Jira and can be associated with Jira projects.
+For the audits, we associate it with every project, then work on collecting the info.

 The layout has three sections: